 All students (except those auditing the class) must attend the final exam.
-If you miss your sail, you may still opt to attend the final exam to receive a grade in the class, and then make up the sail at a later time.
-You may, of course, also opt to take the final after your make-up sail and receive an Incomplete (INC) for your grade in the meantime.
-Notice for this option must be given before the final exam period in WRITING to Capt.
-Remsburg.
-As with all INCs, if outstanding work is not completed within one semester or other arrangements are not made, the INC will automatically become an F for the class.
+If you miss your sail with a legitimate reason, you may still opt to attend the final exam to receive a grade in the class, and then make up the sail at a later time.
+You may, of course, also opt to take the final after your make-up sail and receive an Incomplete (INC) for your grade with an approved reason in the meantime.
+As with all INCs, if outstanding work is not completed within one year or other arrangements are not made, the INC will automatically become an F for the class.

 Should you either not show up or not allow a reasonable notification time, there is no obligation to provide you passage, as your space onboard will remain unfilled.
 There are no refunds of fees.